kballenegger/Kenji/README.md

 ````

+### Data Transport

+JSON is used as the singular data transfort for Kenji.
+Requests are assumed to have:

+    Content-Type: application/json; charset=utf-8
+    Accept: application/json; charset=utf-8

 ## Usage

 Getting started with Kenji could not be any easier.
 All it takes is a few lines and a terminal: